thisjustin816/.dotfiles/README.md

 # .dotfiles README

+An original `.dotfiles` implementation for Windows.
 I didn't find much on Windows implementations of .dotfiles, so this is my version of it after reading some of the documentation for other operating systems.

-> THIS IS A WORK IN PROGRESS

 More information: [https://dotfiles.github.io/](https://dotfiles.github.io/)